What is an episiotomy?

 Your provider will deliver your baby followed by the placenta.

-He or she will check the incision for any further tearing.
+They will check the incision for any further tearing.

 Your provider will use stitches to repair the perineal tissues and muscle.
 The stitches will dissolve over time.